 It has the same functionality as many of the other models: seven settings, the reheat, defrost, and bagel presets, and 1.5-inch wide toasting slots.
 And, of course, a slide-out crumb tray!

-Some of us run extra-cranky pre-coffee and need our morning appliances to work seamlessly every time, without question.
-If you’re willing to shell out a bit more for a premium toasting experience, the Breville Die-Cast 2-Slice Smart Toaster may just be your toaster holy grail.
+Some of us run extra-cranky pre-coffee and need our morning appliances to work seamlessly every time without question.
+If you’re willing to shell out a bit more for a premium toasting experience, the Breville Die-Cast 2-Slice Smart Toaster may just be your best bet.

 This option offers buttons for toasting, the “A Bit More” function, bagel, defrost, and a “Lift and Look” option.
 It offers extra-wide slots, an LED panel that corresponds with the browning setting, and 900 watts of power for efficient toasting.
 There’s also a one-touch auto-lowering function and an end-of-cycle beep.

-We want to say upfront that a great toaster does not need to cost a ton of money.
-But, if you have some extra cash and are looking for a souped-up toaster for the tech age, the Revolution Cooking 2-Slice R180 Smart toaster is quite impressive.
+We want to say upfront that an excellent toaster does not need to cost a ton of money.
+But if you have some extra cash and are looking for a souped-up toaster for the tech age, the Revolution Cooking 2-Slice R180 Smart toaster is quite impressive.

-Does your toaster need a microchip to make great toast?
-No. But, is it fun to have a tech-equipped toaster?
+Does your toaster need a microchip to make the best toast?
+No. But is it fun to have a tech-equipped toaster?
 Absolutely.

 Maybe you’re looking to spend a bit more on aesthetics.
-Meet the Smeg 2-Slice Toaster, whose vintage-inspired design will look stunning on your counter.
+If so, meet the Smeg 2-Slice Toaster, whose vintage-inspired design will look stunning on your counter.

 While it takes its design inspiration from the mid-20th century, it offers modern functionality like a backlit knob with six browning settings, modes for reheating, defrosting, and bagels, and extra-wide slots for whichever kind of bread you feel like toasting.
 It comes in several gorgeous finishes (we love the copper!) and will most certainly spark joy as it’s toasting your daily bread.

 The best toaster for you will depend on the size of your space, how many bells and whistles you want to spring for, and how much you’re willing to spend.
-We love the Breville Bit More 2-Slice Toaster (view at Wayfair) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
-If you love a retro feel, the Smeg 2-Slice Toaster (view at Food52) is a great machine that also will look snazzy on your counter.
+We love the Breville A Bit More 2-Slice Toaster (view at Sur La Table) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
+If you love a retro feel, the Smeg 2-Slice Toaster (view at Food52) is a commendable machine that also will look snazzy on your counter.